baxterlabZbrowse/Zea-Mays-Ensembl37-agp-v4/README.md

 This repository contains the necessary files to use Zea Mays Ensembl 37 AGPv4 in [Zbrowse] (https://github.com/baxterlabZbrowse/ZBrowse).

+These annotations are incompatible with older versions of ZBrowse.
 We recommend installing the most recent version of [Zbrowse] (https://github.com/baxterlabZbrowse/ZBrowse) before using these annotations.
-This version of annotations links to the Gramene annotations.
+This version of annotations links to the Gramene annotation pages.

 ### Requirements